A-TECH2021/A-TECH2021/README.md

-# Hi there! 👋 I'm Ali
+# Hi there! 👋 I'm Ali A SOFTWARE ENGINEER
 **Digital and Technology Enthusiast | Software Master | A TECH Founder**

 ---